Resume for Carpenter

 6. Certifications and Training

-If you’ve completed specific training programs or earned certifications directly related to carpentry, list them in this section.
-This shows your dedication towards professional development and ongoing education in the field.
+If you’ve attended any specific training programs or have obtained any certifications that directly relate to carpentry, include them in this section.
+This will prove your commitment towards professional development and ongoing education within the field.

 Example:

-OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) training on safety procedures for construction.
+OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) training course on safety practices for construction.

 Please format the resume according to your needs.